qrluke/adwhore.net/README.md

 ## History
 <details>

-I came up with this idea on 23rd May 2020 when I stubled upon a video with a drunk Russian YouTuber complaining about the health of the platform.
+I came up with this idea on May 23, 2020, when I stumbled upon a video with a drunk Russian YouTuber complaining about the platform's health.

-Many (if not all) Russian YouTubers make money through stealth advertising of really really questionable products.
+Many (if not all) Russian YouTubers make money through stealth advertising of really questionable products.
-YouTube doesn't pay good money so bloggers sell people's trust for small money not even caring for their reputation.
+YouTube doesn't pay good money, so bloggers sell people's trust for little money without caring for their reputation.
 But there are also good creative guys, but there isn't a lot of them.

 So when this guy tries to recommend something just for fun - he's always getting blamed for it because of his colleagues.

-I was looking for a new project, so I decided to create a solution for this problem: to create a way to differ honest YouTubers from adwhores.
+I was looking for a new project, so I decided to create a solution for this problem: to make a way to differentiate honest YouTubers from adwhores.

-At first, I wanted to create a SocialBlade-like website where people could report such bad YouTubers so moderators can review ads and calculate trust level: if a blogger can be trusted for words he says.
+At first, I wanted to create a SocialBlade-like website where people could report such bad YouTubers so moderators can review ads and calculate trust level: if you can trust a blogger with his words.
 Main goal: highlight good guys in a pile of shit.
 So I wanted to create a support extension to show this "trust level" near the YouTuber's channel name.
-With time this idea eventually evolved to a fully functional adblocker with a goal to separate good guys from the bad, blame bad guys with proof, and to force bad guys to be better.
+With time, this idea eventually evolved into a fully functional adblocker to separate good guys from the bad, blame bad guys with proof, and force bad guys to be better.
 I hope that you understood what I was trying to express :D

-So I experimented with collaborative pet-projects on my SA:MP script users and finally started AWN development.
+So I experimented with collaborative pet projects on my SA:MP script users and finally started AWN development.

-July 22, 2020 - start of active development.
+July 22, 2020 - the start of active development.
 August 4, 2020 - closed alpha version.
 August 19, 2020 - public alpha release.